xdmushui/partner-center-sdk/develop/get-a-customer-subscription-resource-usage-records.md

 ---
-title: Get resource usage records for a subscription of a customer
+title: Get usage data for subscription by resource
 description: How to get resource usage records of a customer for specific Azure service or resource during the current billing period. ms.assetid: 58FA3CBD-27CF-46C5-9EB2-188D83896F7D ms.date: 09/17/2019 ms.localizationpriority: medium
 ---

-# Get resource usage records for a subscription of a customer
+# Get usage data for subscription by resource

 Applies to: